B2B Lead Generation Glossary

 CAC = (Total Sales + Marketing Costs) ÷ Number of New Clients Acquired

-You use CAC to evaluate growth sustainability and channel efficiency.
-For B2B SaaS companies, healthy CAC ratios are typically three to one to five to one compared to annual engagement value.
-CAC payback period should be under twelve months for sustainable growth, or you're burning cash faster than you can replace it.
+CAC tells you whether growth is actually sustainable.
+For B2B SaaS companies, healthy CAC ratios are typically three to one to five to one compared to annual engagement value, and CAC payback period should be under twelve months.
+Push past that threshold and you're burning cash faster than you can replace it, which is a fine strategy right up until it isn't.

 Related Terms: